 The Utilities and Environmental Services Department is committed to providing customers with water that is safe to drink, readily available and of excellent quality.

-Effective May 29, 2015, Round Rock is no longer under mandatory water restrictions.
-All restrictions were lifted when the lakes were filled over the Memorial Day weekend rains, which were already on the rise from the wet May month.
+Effective May 29, 2015, Round Rock is no longer under MANDATORY water restrictions.
+All restrictions were lifted when the lakes were filled over the Memorial Day weekend rains.
 If you choose to run your irrigation system, you are still encouraged to follow the watering schedule outlined below, and not water during the heat of the day (10am – 7pm).

 |Property Type||Watering Days|